It’s never been a more exciting time to be a whisky drinker.

 No time to read through our entire list?
 Here are our absolute favourite whiskies:

-Before we take a deep dive into the grain spirits that’ll whisk you away, find out more about the terminology you should know about whisky and our selection process for drawing up the best whisky brands of 2020.
+Before we take a deep dive into the grain spirits that’ll whisk you away, find out more about the terminology you should know about whisky and our selection process for drawing up the best whisky brands in the world.

 |2||Glen Moray||Best value|